ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 African will never darken the field of carnage.
 A Troy Female acting as a Lieuten­
 ant on the Potomac.
 It seems from a private
-correspondence that one of the compan
+correspondence that one of the compani
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_frost_ver02:data:sn85026213:print00211110090:1862033001:0006/pct:69.023508,49.581646,12.025316,32.982456/!600,600/0/default.jpg"/>
 </td>